Skip to main content

 Submit online to DSHS with NREMT number, course details, fingerprints, and $36 fee.
 Your certification is valid nationwide via NREMT, with minor state-specific steps if needed.

-What Our Clients Say
+What Our Students Say

 Ready to Accelerate?
 Enroll in Our Next 14-Day Session